lucasjinreal/nosmpl/readme.md

   <img src="https://jihulab.com/godly/fger/-/raw/c61e2e1d45afb82f48ced2bbcf6d6baa63f8f9a0/images/2023/04/5_22_41_32_37_1680705278.gif" />
 </p>

 > A tool can visualize SMPL in an easier way.
-Also you need is just `pip install nosmpl`.
+All you need is just `pip install nosmpl`.

 An enchanced and accelerated SMPL operation which commonly used in 3D human mesh generation.
 It takes a poses, shapes, cam_trans as inputs, outputs a high-dimensional 3D mesh verts.